 The cost and prerequisites to enroll for a MOOC are minimal or zero.
 One need to know basics of computer operating, able to spend weekly 5 to 7 hours, generally no prerequisite knowledge and cost will be zero or very minimal just to earn a certificate.
-At present there are many MOOC’s like Coursera, Edx, Udacity, Khan’s academy, Futurelearn etc. As everything has pros and cons MOOC’s do have pros and cons.
+At present there are many MOOC’s like Coursera, Edx, Udacity, Khan’s academy, Future learn etc. Lets see the pros and cons about online learning through MOOC

 Pros being there is no fees, one can learn from experts on the other side of the world, no entry requirements, and courses are often short and flexible.
 All you need is a decent broadband internet connection with a passion for learning, you can literally learn anything from physics to cryptography.

 Cons are the face to face interaction will be less as compared to classroom.
 Because of this reason this depends a lot on the learner’s motivation level.
 In case of somebody needs a push in terms of learning, this may not be effective.
 This is a major reason why typical completion rate of a MOOC is about 10% = 12%, which is way lower compared to class-room based courses that has completion rate of more than 80%.
 This is where having a virtual classroom comes handy that tries to balance interactivity with remote aspect of education.
 Discussing details of virtual classroom is another post by itself, will explore more on this topic later.